NJ sports betting is back in a very big way.

 The Meadowlands Racetrack reported a whopping $14 million in online and retail revenue.
-NJ Gambling Sites understands that FanDuel accounts for the majority of the revenue, and the rest is PointsBet NJ.
+NJ Gambling Sites understands that FanDuel accounts for the majority of the revenue, and the rest is from PointsBet NJ.

-Even more noticeable is the fact that the number is nearly a $5 million jump from last July.
+Even more noticeable is the fact that the number is a nearly $5 million jump from last July.